ThoughtClan/next-starter/react-typescript/README.md

 in your editor if it supports ESLint.

 For VSCode, the project-level configuration includes a setting to automatically format and fix auto-fixable problems on save.

+### Internationalisation

+The project has been setup with `react-i18next` and more information on how to work with it can be found in their official documentation.

 ## Production